-Mentor-Apprentice Program (MAP)
+Mentor-Apprentice Program

 Overview

-Pairs are paid for their time in the program with funding from both the Government of the Northwest Territories (GNWT) and their Indigenous Government.
+Pairs are paid for their time in the program with funding from the Government of the Northwest Territories and their Indigenous Government.
+Ten pairs from each Indigenous Government will be selected to participate.

-Training is provided for the following Indigenous languages:
+Training is provided for:

 • Dene Kǝdǝ́